DCT

 - Venue Allegations: Plaintiff alleges venue is proper because Defendant Celonis, Inc. is a Delaware corporation and thus resides in the district, and because Defendant Celonis SE is a foreign corporation.

-- Core Dispute: Plaintiff alleges that Defendant’s process mining software platform infringes four U.S. patents related to efficient graph data traversal in column-store databases, automatic routing of connection requests in business intelligence tools, and dynamic data processing in a semantic data architecture.
+- Core Dispute: Plaintiff alleges that Defendant’s process mining software platform infringes four patents related to graph data traversal in columnar databases, automatic connection management for business intelligence tools, and dynamic data processing in semantic storage architectures.

 Case Timeline